-In 2003 I created my first fibre optic light sculpture, this new medium brought a big shift in my work, generating many new pieces inspired by the profound technological shift that was happening then.
-In 2007 the first family of Homos Luminosos was conceived, beings of light digitally designed and carved by hand in optic fibres.
-Standing as symbols of our new relationship to technology and consciousness, they traveled the globe and the net, encountering thousands of people in live public exhibitions and events.
+In 2003 I created my first fibre optic light sculpture, this new medium brought a big shift in my work, generating many art pieces inspired by the profound technological shift that was taking place.
+In 2007 the first family of Homos Luminosos was conceived, beings of light digitally designed and carved by hand in a mass of optic fibres.
+Standing as symbols of our new relationship to technology and consciousness, they traveled the globe and the net, encountering thousands of people in public exhibitions and international events.

-Meanwhile my journey with the subject of light was progressively leading me to explore the inner workings of consciousness itself.
-15 years ago I entered an intense transformative cycle.
-I first certified as a gestalt art therapist.
-Gestalt is a form of therapy that focuses on provoking shifts of perceptions through creative experiments unlocking the fixity with which we grasp our reality.
-I graduated with an extra Master in Art & Psychology and a Post Graduate in Expressive Arts.
-I trained in Jungian Sandplay Therapy working with symbolic miniatures scenes and archetypes, as well as in Systemic Family Constellation and Transpersonal Trans-generational Therapies.
+Meanwhile my journey with the subject of light was leading me to explore the inner workings of consciousness itself.
+Fifteen years ago I entered an intense transformative cycle.
+I first trained as a gestalt art therapist.
+Gestalt is a form of therapy that focuses on provoking shifts of perceptions through creative experiments, thus unlocking the fixity with which we grasp our reality.
+I graduated with an extra Master in Art & Psychology and a Post Graduate degree in Expressive Arts.
+I studied Jungian Sandplay Therapy working with symbolic miniatures scenes and archetypes, as well as in Systemic Family Constellation and Transpersonal Trans-generational Therapies.
 This profound journey at the contiguity of art and consciousness transformed my art practice into a new fertile ground, a container to express dreams, playful fantasies and futuristic visions emerging from the depths of my unconscious.

 Since the beginning of time there has been a dialogue between art and consciousness.
 Art and artists mirror and stretch our collective perceptions and social fabric.